RoBBR-Benchmark/RoBBR/README.md

 # Measuring Risk of Bias in Biomedical Reports: The RoBBR Benchmark

 ## Paper abstract
-Systems that answer questions by reviewing the scientific literature are becoming increasingly feasible.
-To draw reliable conclusions, these systems should take into account the quality of available evidence, placing more weight on studies that use a valid methodology.
-We present a benchmark for measuring the methodological strength of biomedical papers, drawing on the risk-of-bias framework used for systematic reviews.
-The four benchmark tasks, drawn from more than 500 papers, cover the analysis of research study methodology, followed by evaluation of risk of bias in these studies.
-The benchmark contains 2000 expert-generated bias annotations, and a human-validated pipeline for fine-grained alignment with research paper content.
-We evaluate a range of large language models on the benchmark, and find that these models fall significantly short of human-level performance.
-By providing a standardized tool for measuring judgments of study quality, the benchmark can help to guide systems that perform large-scale aggregation of scientific data.
+When expert reviewers assess the quality of evidence from biomedical reports, the risk-of-bias guideline is frequently used to determine if evidence from a report is biased.
+In our work, this decision-making process is reverse engineered to create RoBBR, a comprehensive risk-of-bias benchmark with three tasks that simulate human experts' workflow, created by a novel technique, GPT-Tracer.
+We evaluate a range of embedding and large language models (LLMs) on RoBBR, and reveal a large room for improvement.
+RoBBR can also be used to fine-tune language models.

-## Dataset Structure
+## Dataset

-### Task 1: Study Inclusion/Exclusion (SIE)
+###  Main Task: Risk-of-Bias Determination
-The dataset is available at `dataset/task1_SIE_test.json` and `dataset/task1_SIE_dev.json` Test and development set for Task 1:
+The dataset for the main task is available at `dataset/Main_task_test.json` and `dataset/Main_task_dev.json`

+The dataset structure is as follows:
 - `paper_doi`: The DOI of the paper.
+- `bias`: The bias to be considered.
+- `bias_definition`: The risk of bias definition from the Cochrane Handbook.
+- `PICO`: PICO of a study in the paper, including Methods, Participants, Intervention, Outcome, and Notes.
 - `objective`: The meta-analysis objective.
-- `search_protocol`: Search protocol information of the meta-analysis.
 - `full_paper`: The full paper content.
-- `label`: One of [`included`, `excluded`], showing whether the paper is included or excluded in the meta-analysis.
+- `label`: One of [`low`, `high`, `unclear`], representing the risk level of the bias.

-### Task 2: Risk of Bias Sentence Retrieval (ROBSR)
+### Support Sentence Retrieval (SSR)
-The dataset is available at `dataset/task2_ROBSR_test.json` and `dataset/task2_ROBSR_dev.json` Test and development set for Task 2:
+The dataset for Support Sentence Retrieval task is available at `dataset/SSR_test.json` and `dataset/SSR_dev.json`

+The dataset structure is as follows:
 - `paper_doi`: The DOI of the paper.
 - `bias`: The bias to be considered.
 - `bias_definition`: The risk of bias definition from the Cochrane Handbook.